 The grave of Isiah, Black Running Eagle, on Pony Hill outside of the Fort Belknap Agency.
 A 20 year old college student and great Basketball player ended his life at his own will.
 People lay objects down, so he can use them on the other side.

-How did you gain your subjects’ trust?
+How did you gain the trust of the community?

 “Not being American and being a foreigner from Europe helped as well.
 I was ‘the one who flew over the big pan.’
 The people in Fort Belknap appreciated that I came all that long way only for them and to listen to their voices and spread them in the world.